 A Level 3 agent does not replace human judgment on brand strategy or crisis response.
 It replaces repetitive execution, the bulk of social media work that is research, drafting, formatting, scheduling, and basic performance review.
 Humans remain in the loop for the decisions that require taste, nuance, and real-time judgment.
 For the foundational essay on this shift, see Beyond Buffer: the AI social media agent era.

-Best autonomous AI agents for solo founders and small teams
+Best autonomous AI agents for small businesses and lean teams

-If you are a solo founder or running a team of one to three people, the problem is bandwidth.
+If you are a small business owner or running a lean team of one to three people, the problem is bandwidth.
 You know what you should be posting, but you lack the hours to research, write, design, schedule, and analyze across six platforms every week.

 Effective autonomous AI tools in this scenario handle the full content lifecycle, work across multiple channels without per-channel pricing traps, and learn your brand voice so output does not sound generic.